lnishan/Curriculum-Vitae/README.md

   - Won **1st Place** for the internship and presented the work at InnoDay in Synopsys Shanghai.
   - Project: Current Density Check Performance Improvement: Trimming Resistance Network
   - Speeded up Nodal Analysis by 120% while reducing memory consumption by 47%.
-  - Adapted and applied advanced graph theory knowledge and algorithms.
   - Utilized a wide range of tools for graph visualization, debugging, validation, profiling, data analytics and documentations.
 I Also wrote several shell scripts to automate these routines.
   - Wrote massif-cherrypick, a Valgrind extension to analyze partial memory consumptions.

 - **ITSA E-tutor** ...
 Work from home ....................
 Apr 2016 － Dec 2016
 **Problem Reviewer**
   - `Algorithms`, `Discrete Mathematics`
-  - ITSA E-tutor is an online learning platform initiated by the Ministry of Education in Taiwan.
+  - Tasked with reviewing written algorithmic problems on ITSA E-tutor, an online learning platform initiated by the Ministry of Education in Taiwan.
-  - Tasked with reviewing written problems which are mostly about algorithms and discrete mathematics on a monthly basis.
   - Report any issues with problem statements and verify correctness of test data.

 - **Cooler Master** ...
 Taipei, Taiwan ...................
 Apr 2016 － Jun 2016